-I've only lost cabin pressure once and it was really a self-inflicted wound.
+I've only lost cabin pressure twice.
+The first time was really a self-inflicted wound.
 The maintainers found a problem with one of the airplane's outflow valves so our secret was safe, but still there were lessons all around.
 I think I knew the aircraft systems pretty well but that wasn't the lesson I needed.
 With all of three years as a copilot and three months as an aircraft commander, the aircraft captain, the lesson I needed was crew leadership.
 I wrote this thirty years ago and yet the lessons seem more pertinent today than ever . . .

 Cartoon from "There I was..."
 25 Years, Bob Stevens, 1992.